sdiehl/write-you-a-haskell/003_lambda_calculus.md

 contained in a lambda expression of the same variable binding.
 Conversely a variable is *free* if it is not bound.

-A term with free variables is said to a *open term* while one without open variables is said to be *closed* or a *combinator*.
+A term with free variables is said to be an *open term* while one without free variables is said to be *closed* or a *combinator*.

 $$